TechnoBase-krd/alert/README.md

 ### Automatic Error Notifications

-Once configured, Watchdog automatically catches all exceptions in production and staging environments and sends them to your Telegram channel.
+Once configured, Alert automatically catches all exceptions in production and staging environments and sends them to your Telegram channel.

 No additional code needed!
 Just let your application run.